Frequently Asked Questions

 - An opportunity to learn something of the human and natural history of this stretch of the Oregon Coast from enthusiastic rangers and interpreters.

-- The chance to meet and spend time with interesting, outdoorsy people—including Governor Oswald West himself.
+- The chance to meet and spend time with other interesting, outdoorsy people like yourself.

 And, the best gift of all: the satisfaction of knowing you are contributing to the urgent and important work of conserving Oregon’s coastal lands, forever.
 That’s really what this walk is all about.

 No. If you get injured, we will help you call emergency services.
-On beach portions of the walk there are opportunities to quit walking early if need be.
-However portions of each day (and nearly all of Day Two) are on forest trails remote from road access.
 In general, participants are expected to come prepared to complete each day’s roughly 10-mile walk in 5 hours or less.
 If you are not accustomed to walking long distances, you will need to train in advance.
+That said, we won't abandon you!
+Should you be unable to complete a day's walk, we'll make sure you aren't left behind.

 That’s up to you.
 Some participants may finish in three hours; others may take four hours or longer.
 Our return shuttles will wait for everyone.
 However we expect participants to finish the day’s walk by lunchtime (loosely defined), leaving you the afternoon to spend as you wish.
 You will not be able to walk this distance at this pace without training!
 The CoastWalk Oregon staff will be happy to make suggestions for things to do while you’re visiting the area.